Squarespace, Wix, WordPress, and More

 Users love Squarespace for its sleek appearance, simple user interface, and brilliant designs.

 In our opinion, Squarespace has some significant pros and cons.
-From what we’ve experienced, we feel confident in saying that Squarespace definitely wins when it comes to ease of use.
+From what we’ve experienced, we feel confident in saying that it definitely wins when it comes to ease of use.
 Learning to use Squarespace is not time-consuming, and a great looking website can be produced on a Squarespace template in no time.

 As we mentioned, Squarespace is also popular for offering a sleek, professional appearance on any website.
 Images look crisp and clean, and site templates lend themselves to beautiful results.

 However, the issues we have with Squarespace are not in the basics.
 While this site builder offers the quickest “get up and go,” we’ve found that templates offer little flexibility.
-When you open up a website that was built on Squarespace, it’s easy to tell how it was constructed.

 This same issue can also lead to a great deal of frustration if you have specific ideas in mind for your site.
 Trying to add originality to a Squarespace site build can be frustrating and time-consuming.
+It’s very difficult to make the pre-built modules bend in the ways you want them to.

 Great for: Photographers, Videographers, Designers, Freelancers